ZubairQazi/ZubairQazi/README.md

 ### 📫 How to reach me:
 Feel free to reach out if you would to connect with me!
 You can find me on [LinkedIn](https://www.linkedin.com/in/zubair-qazi/) or by [Email](mailto:zqazi004@ucr.edu).

-### ⚡ Fun fact:
-I love LEGO and Star Wars!
-I have a collection of sets and memorabilia that I've been building up since I was a kid.

 <!--
 **ZubairQazi/ZubairQazi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.